chechelnitskd/chechelnitskd.github.io/_pages/about.md

 # Interests
 - I am broadly interested in **computational social science**, natural language processing, and human-computer interaction.
 - I am specifically interested in observing and incorporating **user perspectives** of language technologies into building more **speaker-centered** translation and multilingual systems.
-- I am also curious at observing, with **semantic and pragmatic** approaches, how language models can used to include for more linguistic flexibility with regards to **dialectal and idiolectal variation**.
+- I am also curious at observing, with **semantic and pragmatic** approaches, how language models can used to include for more linguistic flexibility with regards to **dialectal variation**.

 # Highlights
 - (Jun.
 2025) I presented a [paper](https://arxiv.org/abs/2505.05660) [Jeffrey Basoah](https://jeffreybasoah.github.io/) and I wrote about LLMs' usage of sociolects at FAccT in Athens 🇬🇷!